 - Onion, tomato, garlic, and ginger: I used roughly diced onions, tomatoes, garlic, and ginger, for the base.
 You can also substitute diced tomatoes with canned diced, or crushed tomatoes.

-- Herbs & Spices: I have used freshly chopped coriander leaves for herbs and cumin seeds, turmeric powder, red chili powder, coriander powder, garam masala as spices.
-You can increase or decrease the spices according to your choice.
+- Herbs & Spices: I used freshly chopped coriander leaves for herbs and cumin seeds, turmeric powder, red chili powder, coriander powder, garam masala as spices.

 How to Make Mushroom Masala in Instant Pot